top of page

 We are a real working farm.
 This means the farm is active throughout the year.
 Summer is a hive of activity, a time to reap the rewards, whilst the hard yards of crop husbandry and livestock management is carried out through the long winter months.
 Whatever the season there is always something going on on our farm.

 Beyond the day to day farm goings on, we are extremely fortunate to lie within a stunningly beautiful part of the country in the High Weald AONB.
-And so in addition to the cafe and summer PYO fruits we have a variety of other attractions to include farm trails, an impressive hedge maze, farm animals and festive seasonal crops - both pumpkins and homegrown Christmas trees.
+And so in addition to the café and summer PYO fruits we have a variety of other attractions and ticketed events going on.
+Tibbs Farm Feasts, hop and beer tasting tours, tractor and trailer tours, farm walking trails, an impressive hedge maze, farm animals and festive seasonal crops - both pumpkins and homegrown Christmas trees.

 PXL_20210913_163245598.jpg